-Nearing the end of my PhD program in educational studies at the University of British Columbia, I came to the University of Calgary in 2008, where I am an associate professor in adult learning.
+Nearing the end of my PhD program in educational studies at the University of British Columbia, I came to the University of Calgary in 2008, where I am an Associate Professor in adult learning.
 My scholarly interests are wide-ranging and interdisciplinary, and linked to my 15-year career in the community-based not-for-profit sector.

-My interest in social justice is also apparent in my study exploring how LGBT people navigate coinciding messages about equity and internationalization.
+My interest in social justice is also apparent in my University of Calgary-funded study exploring how LGBTQ people navigate coinciding messages about equity and internationalization.
 A book entitled Equity and Internationalization on Campus: Intersecting or Colliding Discourses for LGBTQ People?
 (Brill Sense) summarizes findings from that study.